emmawalshdev/living-landscapes/README.md

 * The color contrast of colours was increased.

 The following actions were taken to improve SEO:
-* Meta descriptions were added to all html pages.
+* Meta descriptions were added to all HTML pages.

 The changes made can be seen to have made an improvement in the following Lighthouse screenshot:

 ![Lighthouse Image - After](assets/images/misc/lighthouse2.jpg)

-The changes also made a positive impact to Desktop device use.
+The changes also made a positive impact on Desktop device use.

 ![Lighthouse Image - After Desktop](assets/images/misc/lighthouse-desktop.jpg)

 ### W3C Validation
 The validity of each page's HTML code was checked using [The W3C Markup Validation Service](https://validator.w3.org/).
-The following code changes were made to satisy the validator:
+The following code changes were made to satisfy the validator:

 * In index.html
     * Within the ```<ul>``` element, all ```<h4>``` and ```<a href>``` elements were removed.